 - Streamlines negotiations: Having your pre-approval letter on hand is like having a blank check in your pocket.
 A salesperson at a dealership may try to get you off-focus by asking what monthly payment you’re looking for.
 With your pre-approval, you can stick to negotiating the “out the door” price only.

 - Saves time and hassle: If you’ve sat in the Finance office of a dealership before, you know how uncomfortable it is.
 All the paperwork, the upsells, and the waiting.
 When you’re pre-approved, you can skip most or all of this.
+This is one major perk of credit union financing vs. dealer financing.

 Once you’ve selected a vehicle and are ready to purchase it, we will complete the underwriting process.
 Your rate and/or terms may change slightly during the underwriting process depending on whether anything’s changed about your financial situation.